 - 1. Students should be present in the room at least 5 minutes before the start time of the test.
 Students who present themselves only after the start of the test may be refused to enter the room. - 2.
 Students who come in later than the start time of the test, can only be admitted if they enter before the first student has left the test room. - 3.
 Students may not leave the room during the first 30 minutes or the last 15 minutes of the official period of testing. - 4.
 Students who did not enrol for the test do not have a right to take part. - 5.
 Students should be able to identify themselves during the test.
-They might be asked to place their student card (or, failing that, a certified ID1) visibly on the table. - 6.
+They might be asked to place their student card (or, failing that, a certified ID2) visibly on the table. - 6.
 A bathroom visit is only permitted if approved by the test supervisor.
 Only one person at a time may be given permission.
 Where necessary and feasible, a test supervisor will accompany the student to the bathroom.
 Bathroom visits will not be permitted during the first 30 minutes and last 15 minutes of the test. - 7.
 If there is a designated area for placing bags and/or coats, all students should place those items there before the start of the test.
 If there is no such designated area, all students should place their bags and coats under their table. - 8.
 Mobile phones and other (communication) devices must be switched off. - 9.
 Students may only use those resources (books, notes, calculators etc.) that are explicitly approved by the Examiner.
 Fraudulent use of these resources will be considered attempted fraud and will be reported to the Examination Board. - 10.
 Students are not allowed to communicate directly or indirectly with others during the test.
 Any violation of this will be considered attempted fraud and will be reported to the Examination Board. - 11.
 Students should follow any additional rules and procedures announced by the test supervisor.
 Any failure to do so will be reported to the Examination Board. - 12.
-In case the on-site written test is taken using a laptop, the Respondus Lock-down browser needs to be used to prevent communication between students.
-This makes it impossible to give students access to the whole Internet during a test. - 13.
-As for all tests, the standard rules for fraud apply to open-book tests.
-For clarification: it is not allowed to copy/ paraphrase text from an external source, including the course materials, without proper referencing.
+If an on-site written test is conducted digitally online, Remindo and Chromebooks must be used to prevent student communication.
+This ensures that students cannot access the entire Internet during the test.
+Examiners should check current procedures when scheduling exam dates with BOOZ.
+ITC uses the central examination office (tentamenbureau) services, and exams can only be held in specific, authorised locations. - 13.
+As for all tests, the standard rules for fraud apply also to open-book tests (Art.
+4.4).

-1 This applies to students who forgot their student card or (in rare cases) do not yet have one.
+2 This applies to students who forgot their student card or (in rare cases) do not yet have one.
 A certified ID is a passport, driver's license, or any other official proof of identity that bears both the student's name and a photograph